mathjax/MathJax-docs/basic/bugs.rst

    tracker <https://github.com/mathjax/MathJax/issues>`__ by filling out the issue template.  **Do not just erase the template** and write a free-form report.
-The information requested in the template may be crucial to diagnosing your proble, and without it, we may not be able to give you a meaningful response.
+The information requested in the template may be crucial to diagnosing your problem, and without it, we may not be able to give you a meaningful response.
 Be sure to include the following information: